Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 0 < eta <= 1

-we will choose theK
+, we choose theK

 is the \(\eta\) parameter in equation (15) of Aas et al. (2021).empirical.fixed_sigma